debloomanarco/CashDeposBank/README.md

 # CashDeposBank
 Bank Depo Collab
-No Paper Asset Wipes and Asset Pumps.
+Currency Wipes and Asset Pumps.
 Refer to Bitstateless For more offers